 Images like this also remind me to appreciate that we in the technologically developed nations of the world enjoy regular and bountiful harvests.
-It’s not something to take for granted when, according to the United Nations Food and Agriculture Organization, nearly 870 million people (of the 7.1 billion people in the world—one in eight) suffered from chronic undernourishment between 2010 and 2011.
-More recently that number dropped to 843 million, but it’s still a sobering reality.
+It’s not something to take for granted when, according to the United Nations Food and Agriculture Organization, in 2021 10.7% of the world’s population (7.6 billion people) suffer from hunger.
+That’s 815 million people.

-I made this photograph in Amish country with a 4×5 view camera.
-As I was standing close to the roadside with my head under a dark cloth to adjust the composition on the ground glass, I heard a horse and buggy approaching.
-Not wanting to get my tripod bumped or frighten the horse, I stepped aside and waved to the driver.
-Surprisingly, he stopped.
+I made this photograph in Central Ohio’s Amish country with a 4×5 view camera.
+As I was standing close to a busy road with my head under a dark cloth to adjust the composition on the ground glass, I heard a horse and buggy approaching.
+Not wanting to get my tripod bumped or frighten the horse, I stepped aside and waved for the driver to pass.
+Surprisingly, he stopped and let traffic go around him.
 “You like that field do you?” said the long-bearded farmer wearing a wide-rimmed black hat.

 “I do,” I replied.
 “These fields are amazing.
 May I ask what those stacks are called?”

 “Shocks,” he said.
-“Hay shocks.
+“Wheat shocks.
 Do you know why we arrange them like that?”
 I shook my head.
 “It’s a lot more work to do it that way, and it takes longer than rolling.
-Either way, the bulk of the hay stays dry.
+Either way, the bulk of the wheat stays dry.
 But we do it because it’s beautiful.”

 Beauty is finally our surest indication of whether what we do is in the most creative direction for nature as a whole.